thisismydesign/json-streamer/README.md

 # Json::Streamer

-Utility to support JSON streaming allowing you to get objects based on various criteria.
+Utility to support JSON streaming allowing you to get data based on various criteria (key, nesting level, etc).
-Useful for e.g. streaming objects from a JSON array.

 This gem will basically spare you the need to define you own callbacks when parsing JSON stream.
 Streaming is useful for